-whether the transition plan is approved by the administrative, management and supervisory bodies ...
+whether the transition plan is approved by the administrative, management and supervisory bodies; and;....

-99. Disclosure E1-1 16(i) requires an affirmative or negative statement on the fact of approval of the transition plan.
-For transparency reasons, the undertaking may with reference to its disclosure under ESRS GOV-1 specify the body that approved the transition plan.
+46:100.
+The disclosure Disclosure E1-1 16-(i) requires an affirmative or negative statement on the fact of approval: of the transition plan.
+For reasons of transparency reasons, the undertaking may with reference to its disclosure under ESRS GOV-1 specify the body that approved the transition plan.

-What governance bodies should be considered for approving the transition plan?
+What governance bodies to considershould be considered for approving the transition plan?

-According to the ESRS Glossary, the administrative, management and supervisory bodies are the 'governance bodies with the highest decision-making authority in the undertaking including its committees.
+The According to the ESRS Glossary, the administrative, management and supervisory bodies; according to ESRS glossary, are the 'governance bodies with the highest decision-making authority in the undertaking including its committees.
 If in the governance structure there are no members of the administrative, management or supervisory bodies of the undertaking, the CEO, and if such function exists, the deputy CEO, should be included.
 In some jurisdictions, governance systems consist of two tiers, where supervision and management are separated.
 In such cases, both tiers are included under the definition of administrative, management and supervisory bodies.'